Charming Georgian terraced houses in England with ornate balconies and arches.

 Taxes and Costs for Non-UK Residents

 Stamp Duty Land Tax (SDLT): SDLT is the principal transaction tax on UK property purchases, calculated on a tiered basis against the purchase price.
-Non-UK residents — defined for SDLT purposes as buyers spending fewer than 183 days in the UK in the relevant 12-month window — pay an additional 2% non-resident surcharge on top of standard residential rates.
-Buyers who already own residential property anywhere in the world pay a further 5% additional dwellings surcharge.
+Non-UK residents — defined for SDLT purposes as buyers spending fewer than 183 days in the UK in the relevant 12-month window — pay an additional 2% non-resident surcharge on top of standard residential rates, in force since 1 April 2021.
+Buyers who already own residential property anywhere in the world pay a further 5% additional-dwellings surcharge (raised from 3% in late 2024).
 These surcharges apply cumulatively.
 Use our UK Stamp Duty Calculator to calculate your exact SDLT liability based on your circumstances.

 Income tax on rental income: UK rental income is always taxable in the UK, regardless of the landlord’s country of residence.
 Under Section 24 of the Finance Act 2015 (fully phased in from the 2020/21 tax year), individual landlords can no longer deduct mortgage interest as a business expense.
 Instead, a 20% basic-rate tax credit is applied to finance costs.
 Higher-rate (40%) and additional-rate (45%) taxpayers therefore receive significantly less effective relief than under the previous system.
 Holding property through a UK limited company allows full mortgage interest deduction against rental income, with net profits subject to Corporation Tax at 25%.
 All overseas landlords must register with HMRC’s Non-Resident Landlord Scheme and file an annual UK Self Assessment tax return.

 Capital Gains Tax (CGT) on disposal: Non-UK residents selling UK residential property are subject to CGT on any gain.
-As of the 2025/26 tax year, the applicable rates are 18% (basic rate) and 24% (higher rate).
+As of the 2026/27 tax year, the applicable rates are 18% (basic rate) and 24% (higher rate) on residential property gains, with an annual exempt amount of £3,000.
 The disposal must be reported to HMRC within 60 days of completion, regardless of whether any tax is immediately payable.
 Rates are subject to change; consult a qualified UK tax adviser.

 Annual Tax on Enveloped Dwellings (ATED): Properties held in companies, partnerships, or collective investment schemes and valued above £500,000 are subject to ATED annual charges.
 UK-registered companies holding residential property below certain value thresholds are generally not affected, but buyers using offshore holding structures should take specialist tax advice.